Spotlight

 Symptoms consistent with influenza-like illness in those who tested negative for COVID-19 in England: Coronavirus (COVID-19) Infection Survey, UK

-Percentage of those testing negative for coronavirus (COVID-19) in England reporting symptoms consistent with influenza-like illnesses (ILI) by age group.
+The percentage of those testing negative for coronavirus (COVID-19) in England reporting symptoms consistent with influenza-like illnesses (ILI) by age group and the characteristics of people reporting ILI.

 Methodology related to Coronavirus (COVID-19)